By Mark Carlisle

 Mayor Weiers said that while he worked as a state representative, he would get calls from upset citizens about red-light and speed enforcement cameras.

 “The very reason that the radar was taken off the freeways is even though citizens like it, they like it ‘til they get that first ticket,” Mayor Weiers said.
 “And then they become very angry.”

 The mayor said he prefers officers enforcing the laws on-site.

 Mr. St. John said that officers trying to enforce red-light violations on-site is “one of the most dangerous things that our officers do,” saying that it’s unsafe for them to insert him- or herself into traffic to pursue a red-light violator.

 An alternative that the mayor had discussed with police officials was one officer at an intersection acting as a “spotter” and another down the road that could pursue a violator at a place where it’s safer to insert him- or herself into traffic.

 Councilwoman Lauren Tolmachoff did not think on-site enforcement was the solution, heeding Mr. St. John’s words about the danger to officers as well as on-site enforcement efforts depleting GPD’s resources because it usually takes two officers to enforce one direction of travel at one intersection.

 Ms. Tolmachoff suggested an alternative of doubling fines for red-light running to serve as a deterrent and also wondered whether improvement of traffic flow might limit red-light violations.

-Transportation Director Travis Ebersole said the most dangerous intersections in town are graded at a D or below for traffic flow on an A-F scale.
+Transportation Director Trevor Ebersole said the most dangerous intersections in town are graded at a D or below for traffic flow on an A-F scale.

 The Council discussed traffic flow at intersections at its Nov.
 7 meeting.
 The Transportation Department recommended that Council lower the city’s standard from C to D, which is the standard of many other Valley cities, to avoid millions in construction costs.